optimisms/260startup/README.md

 ## DB deliverable

-For this deliverable I stored the votes in the database.
+For this deliverable I stored form input in the database.

 - **MongoDB Atlas database created** - done!
 - **Endpoints for data** - My API endpoints process the data and send it to MongoDB in [index.js](index.js).